Delta456/box-cli-maker/README.md

 4-bit Colors are now standardized so it should supported by all Terminals now.

 If `ConEmu` or `ANSICON` is installed for Windows systems then it will be also detected.
 It is highly recommended to use the latest versions of both of them to have the best experience.

+### Content Wrapping

+This library allows the usage of custom wrapping of `Content` so that the Box formed would not be out of bounds or be according to your own need.

+To enable this `Config.AllowWrapping` must be set to `true` and you can also provide your own wrapping limit via `Config.WrappingLimit`.
+By default the wrapping limit is `2*TermWidth/3` where `TermWidth` is terminal's width when the flag above is set to `true`.

 ### Note